 - For cystic fibrosis:

-- Adults and children 6 years of age and older—150 milligrams (mg) every 12 hours, taken with fat-containing food.
+- Adults and children 6 years of age and older—150 milligrams (mg) every 12 hours.

 - For cystic fibrosis: